bancolombia/scaffold-clean-architecture/README.md

    ┗ 📜settings.gradle.kts
    ```

-## Generate Model for Java an Kotlin
+## Generate Model for Java and Kotlin

 The **`generateModel | gm`** task will generate a class and interface in model layer, this task has one required parameter `name`.